SLMolenaar/QuantCore/docs/usage.md

 All charts in one figure (equity curve, drawdown, returns distribution, rolling Sharpe, rolling volatility).
 Rolling window and annualisation factor are both auto-inferred from `timestamps`.
-When `benchmark_equity` is supplied the equity curve panel overlays both curves normalised to 100:
+When `benchmark_equity` is supplied the equity curve panel shows both curves normalised to 100:

 ```python
 import matplotlib.pyplot as plt